 Complaints of the central nervous system such as dizziness, feeling faint, dry mouth, sweating, becoming cold or warm, headaches.
 You can get these symptoms because your blood vessels (especially in your brain, hands, feet, mouth and tongue) contract.
 This makes your blood flow less optimal.

-Gastrointestinal complaints such as nausea, abdominal pain, bloating, vomiting, diarrhoea or constipation.
+Gastrointestinal complaints such as nausea, abdominal pain, bloating, vomiting, diarrhea or constipation.
 You can get these complaints by swallowing inhaled air without you noticing.
 These complaints often come in waves.

 Sign up for our newsletter.